nickkonidaris/SEDM-Docs/source/Pipeline.rst

 #.
 It's worth performing the following checks.
 HINT: During the course of the night, make sure you rune the Check.py routine to ensure the spectrograph is in focus.

-    1. Check that the dome.fits file and dome_seg.fits file correspond by opening both in ds9.
+    1. Check that the dome.fits file and seg_dome.fits file correspond by opening both in ds9.
 For instance, the following image shows good agreement:

     .. figure:: dome.jpg